dario-santos/Super-Chip-Emulator/README.md

-# CHIP8-Emulator
+# Super Chip and Chip8 - Emulator
 ![CHIP8 logo](https://lh3.googleusercontent.com/proxy/qjht3M2ykiJgaJs6pOteCleRm5t-blsgDTb21ugkm8d1cpQMh_17Wbswum3PYbQPqaeSpa3SwDHCtCeE04jzC77i5QHiJKZUJG_SR5Fk7Q)

-This is a Chip8 emulator done with Python 3.6 and Pygame.
+This is a Super Chip and Chip8 emulator done with Python 3.6 and Pygame.
 This project is divided in several modules for a better organization.

 ## Installation